The National Folk Festival is a not-for-profit organisation whose mission is ‘to deliver the national annual celebration of folk culture’.

 Statements of Volunteer Service and References

-In recognition of the services provided to the Festival as well as skills and experience gained, a statement of Volunteer Service may be provided, on request, by the Volunteer Officer.
-Where a Reference is also required in relation to volunteer roles fulfilled, skills required and/or performance in the role, a Volunteer should contact their area coordinator or the Volunteer Officer and advise that they desire a Reference.
+In recognition of the services provided to the Festival as well as skills and experience gained, a statement of Volunteer Service may be provided, on request, by the Volunteer Manager.
+Where a Reference is also required in relation to volunteer roles fulfilled, skills required and/or performance in the role, a Volunteer should contact their area coordinator or the Volunteer Manager and advise that they desire a Reference.
 While every effort will be made to provide References, the provision of any Reference will be dependent on the amount of advance notice given and the availability of relevant persons to prepare the Reference in the required time-frame.